dueca/dueca/doc/simplesimulation.md

 `UFODynamics::complete()` call is called.
 For UFODynamics, that call is empty, but in many modules this is used for various purposes.

-With thod knowledge we can now move to the run folder for our platform, and start to adapt the start scripts for the simulation:
+With that knowledge we can now move to the run folder for our platform, and start to adapt the start scripts for the simulation:

 ~~~~{.bash}